apache/incubator-datalab/README.md

 -   IAM role and Service account for SSN
 -   Security Groups for SSN node (if it was specified, script will attach the provided one)
 -   VPC, Subnet (if they have not been specified) for SSN and EDGE nodes
--   Bucket for for collaboration between Data Lab users.
+-   Bucket for for collaboration between DataLab users.
 Its name will be
     \<service\_base\_name\>-\<endpoint\_name\>-shared-bucket</details>

 ### Terminating Self-Service Node

 Terminating SSN node will also remove all nodes and components related to it.
-Basically, terminating Self-service node will terminate all Data Lab’s infrastructure.
+Basically, terminating Self-service node will terminate all DataLab’s infrastructure.
-Example of command for terminating Data Lab environment:
+Example of command for terminating DataLab environment:

 <details><summary>In Amazon <i>(click to expand)</i></summary>